 Step 5: Create the app’s code

 You can either implement the app in-house or via a software development outsourcing firm.
 If you have the time and money to engage banking software development pros, the first approach works.
-However, if you need to get started quickly, look for qualified banking app developers who work for reputable vendors.
+However, if you need to start quickly, look for professional banking app developers who work for reputable vendors.

 Make sure the code is adaptable and portable across devices and operating systems.
 This enables software programmers to act swiftly and change code in the event of a data breach of any kind.